e-c-k-e-r/vall-e/docs/models.md

 ### Pure AR

 Technically, with `cfg.model.version >= 7`, a model can be purely AR, as that version of the model encodes and decodes all codebooks of audio in a single pass.

-Inferencing code is not available at the moment for this modality, but will be available in the future.

 ## The NAR (Non-autoregressive) Model